Featured Resource

 Beyond the legal requirements outlined by the Americans with Disabilities Act (ADA), there is a moral imperative to ensure your website is accessible.
 Planning and designing an ADA-compliant site is the right thing to do for the 61 million Americans with disabilities.

-This guide will walk you through these essential steps, providing you with the knowledge and tools you need to create an inclusive digital environment for your entire school community.
+This guide will walk you through these essential steps, providing you with the knowledge and tools you need to create an accessible digital environment for your entire school community.

 In this chapter, you’ll gain a comprehensive understanding of website accessibility in the context of legal requirements and ethical considerations.
 We’ll explore: